Chris20008/O-n-e-D-a-y-/IMPRINT.md

 53111 Bonn

 ### Disclaimer:
 I do not assume any liability for the content of the App.
 While I strive to keep the information correct and up to date, I cannot guarantee the accuracy, completeness, and timeliness of the content.
-By

 ### Copyright:
 The content and open-source code of the App is protected by the [CC BY-NC 4.0 DEED License](https://creativecommons.org/licenses/by-nc-sa/4.0/)